-Are you looking for research experience?
-I am always looking for good students that want to conduct small research projects in the area of distributed systems, with emphasis in scientific workflows, cloud computing, containers, data and resource management, and computational simulation.
+Are you a USC student and looking for research experience?
+I am currently looking for good students that want to conduct small research projects in the area of distributed systems, with emphasis in scientific workflows, cloud computing, containers, data and resource management, and computational simulation.

 If you have interest in any of the research projects below, please contact me ( rafsilva@…).
 In addition, please visit the USC’s guidance for Directed Research students for additional information on how to proceed.